-The prospect of representing Great Britain at cycling or any other sport seems illusory for the vast majority of people, especially once one’s teenage years or early twenties are over.
+The prospect of representing Great Britain in a given sport seems illusory for the vast majority of people, especially once one’s teenage years or early twenties are over.

 “It all started with a new year’s resolution,” said Tina, who runs her own business as a physiotherapist in Hertfordshire.
 It was a mere three years ago that Tina started cycling.
 “I just set a goal.
 I have a need for speed and you are never too old to do things like this but you do have to realise your limitations.”